 Different Types of Grout and When to Use Them

-Can you choose the correct type of grout?
-Choosing the type of grout depends on the style, tile color, and type of material selected.
+Choosing which type of grout to use depends on the style, tile color, and type of material selected.
 Grout is used in the joints between floor and wall tiles.
-The most common types are sanded grout and non-sanded grout.
-Grout can be water-resistant; however, water or other liquids will most likely penetrate the joint and reach the backing.
-The best thing is to always seal your grout and should be done every 2 to 3 years as part of regular maintenance.
+The most common types are sanded grout and unsanded grout.
+It can be water-resistant, but water or other liquids most likely will penetrate the joint and reach the backing.
+The best thing is to always seal your grout, and it should be done every 2 to 3 years as part of regular maintenance.

 Sanded grout is generally used for larger joints.
 Sanded grout types consist of a cement-based mortar that has small sand grains added to it to help it when setting.
-Adding the sand to the grout provides a stronger grout that is normally used in joints larger than 1/8-inch.
-It is an excellent alternative for natural stone, marble tiles, glass and heavier tile materials.
-Depending upon the polish of the stone the sand in the grout may actually scratch it.
+Adding the sand to the grout provides a stronger grout normally used in joints larger than 1/8-inch.
+It is an excellent alternative for natural stone, marble tiles, glass, and other heavier tile materials.
+Depending upon the polish of the stone, the sand in the grout may actually scratch it.
 If you decide to use sanded grout, make sure you test it in an inconspicuous area first to make sure it will not scratch your existing flooring.